EkeneVictor/portfolio/README.md

-# Okwuchukwu Ekene Victor - Frontend Portfolio
+# cipher - Frontend Portfolio

 This is a personal portfolio website created as part of the **ICT 118 Web Development Project** at Bells University of Technology, in collaboration with New Horizons.